dahef34/academic-resume/content/publication/journal-article-2/index.md

 publication: "*Journal of Perianesthesia Nursing*"
 publication_short: ""

 abstract: "PURPOSE: Mothers often request guidance on when it is safe to resume breastfeeding after surgery.
 At our institution, this guidance was inconsistent  and not well-grounded in current research.
 This project sought to bring  recommendations to patients in line with current evidence about when to recommend  resumption of breastfeeding after surgery.
 DESIGN: A local practice guideline was  developed based on our systematic review, then staff were educated about the  guideline.
 METHODS: Transfer to clinical practice was measured by reported  practice recommendations.
 A repeated measures design measured change in provider  knowledge, recommendations, and confidence in these recommendations.
 A follow-up  assessment was conducted at 2 years to measure long-term impact.
 FINDINGS: After  the educational session, there was a two-fold increase in the number of  perianesthesia staff who recommended resumption of breastfeeding as soon as the  mother had recovered from anesthesia.
 CONCLUSIONS: This evidence-based practice  project standardized delivery of breastfeeding recommendations by perioperative staff."

 # Summary.
 An optional shortened abstract.
 summary:

-tags:
+tags: ["Breastfeeding", "EBP"]
-- Source Themes
 featured: false

 # links: